Stratovarius: Early years (1984–1990)

-Black Water was founded in August 1984 in Finland.
-They went through a number of personnel and style before the band found its own voice.
-The founding members were Tuomo Lassila, Staffan Stråhlman, and John Vihervä.
-By 1985, the name had disbanded and reformed as Stratovarius (a portmanteau of Stratocaster and Stradivarius, which is also the name of an early Kraftwerk song), with guitarist/vocalist Timo Tolkki entering the band in December of that year, replacing Black Water member Stråhlman.
-In 1988 they released their first two singles, "Future Shock" and "Black Night".
-In 1989 their debut album Fright Night was released, which would be accompanied by a small tour of Europe.
+By the end of 1985, the band had disbanded and reformed as Stratovarius (a portmanteau of Stratocaster and Stradivarius, which is also the name of an early Kraftwerk song), with guitarist/vocalist Tolkki becoming the driving force and mastermind of the band, having nearly complete control of the song-writing.
+In 1988 they added keyboardist Antti Ikonen to their lineup, that same year they released their first two singles, "Future Shock" and "Black Night" and were signed by CBS Finland.
+In 1989, their debut album Fright Night was released which peaked at number 48 on the Finnish Charts.
+The album release would be accompanied by a small tour of Europe.